 FAMR 230 Human Development (3) Concepts, issues, theories of human growth and development from conception to death; systems approaches to inquiry into factors affecting growth and development.
-DS
+SS

-FAMR 331 Infancy and Early Childhood (3) Growth and development from prenatal period to age 5.
-Historical and current issues and research based on ecological, cross-cultural perspective.
+FAMR 331 Infancy (3) Intensive investigation into development from prenatal period through two years.
+Historical and current issues using cross-cultural and systems approach.
 Focus on optimal development.
-Pre: 230 or consent.
-DS
+Pre: 230.

-FAMR 332 Childhood (3) Intensive investigation into developmental aspects of 6–12 year old children.
-Historical and current issues, research, and examination of the role of schools and other community resources.
+FAMR 332 Childhood (3) Intensive investigation into developmental aspects of children 2-12 years.
+Historical and current issues, cross-cultural study.
 Focus on optimal development.
-Pre: 230 or consent.
-DS
+Pre: 230.

-FAMR 333 Adolescence and Early Adulthood (3) Problems, concepts, and research related to development from puberty through early adulthood.
+FAMR 333 Adolescence and Young Adulthood (3) Problems, concepts, and research relating to development from puberty through early adulthood.
 Examination of biological, cognitive, social, and cultural factors affecting the individual.
-Pre: 230 or consent.
-DS
+Pre: 230.

-FAMR 334 Middle Age and Aging (3) Change and continuity in midlife and late life from theoretical and applied perspectives.
-Coverage of physical and psychological events as well as social attitudes, values, and programs regarding aging.
+FAMR 334 Middle Age (3) Change and continuity in midlife from theoretical and applied perspectives.
+Key physical, psychological, and sociological events.
+Community resources to meet needs.
 Pre: 230.
-DS

 FAMR 341 Parenting (3) Parenting theories, methods, skills, issues, and resources; parent-child relations in various cultural contexts.
 Pre: 340 or consent.

-FAMR 350 Leadership and Group Process (3) Exploration of leadership research and theories and their application to leadership development; designed to enhance personal and interactive leadership.
-Pre: 230 or FDM 200, or consent.
+FAMR 350 Leadership and Group Process (3) Exploration of leadership research and theories and their application to leadership development; designed to enhance personal and inter-active leadership.
+Pre: PSY 100 or SOC 100.

 FAMR 352 Community Needs and Resources (3) Theory and practice in determining community needs and resources; community resources development based on needs identification.
-Pre: 230 or consent.
-DS
+Pre: PSY 100 or SOC 100.

 FAMR 360 Family Resource Management (3) Concepts, principles, and practices in managing family and household resources.
-Pre: 230 or consent.
+Pre: PSY 100 or SOC 100.

 FAMR 361 Family Financial Planning (3) Analytical approach to family financial planning from the perspective of changing family demands over the life cycle.
-Pre: 360 or an ECON course, or consent.
+Pre: 360, ECON 120, or consent.

 FAMR 363 Consumer Economics (3) Consumer rights, responsibilities, and resources; consumer decision-making; factors affecting consumer functioning within economy.
-Pre: 360 or an ECON course, or consent.
+Pre: ECON 120.

 FAMR 380 Research Methodology (3) Fundamentals of scientific methodology and techniques in design and data collection; introduction to statistics for decision-making and program evaluations in agriculture and human resources.
-FAMR, FDM, or TPSS majors only.
-Pre: 230 or FDM 200 or TPSS 200, or consent.
+Pre: 230 or AGRN 220.
 Co-requisite: 380L.
-DS

 FAMR 442 Marriage Development (3) Marital interaction and development; divorce and remarriage; resources and techniques for marital adjustment, enrichment, and growth.
 Pre: 340.

 FAMR 444 Contemporary Family Issues (3) Investigation of current issues with impact upon family quality of life, with emphasis on the interdependent nature of families and their environments.
-A-F only.
-Pre: 340 or consent.
-DS
+Pre: 340.

 FAMR 452 Community Program Development (3) Concepts and theories of community program development; principles, practices, and procedures in administration and supervision of volunteer services surveyed and analyzed.
 Pre: 352.

-FAMR 455 Consumer Communications (3) Development, production, analysis, and evaluation of consumer materials for print media.
-Use of desktop publishing computer programs.
-Pre: 360 or an ECON course, or consent.
+FAMR 455 Consumer Communications (3) Development, production, analysis, and evaluation of consumer materials for print, broadcast, and videotape.
+Pre: 363 or consent.

 FAMR 468 Family Economics (3) Study of personal family resources and its interaction with the economy.
 Focuses on contemporary economic problems that affect the welfare of families.
-Pre: 360 or an ECON course, or consent.
+Pre: 360, ECON 120, or consent.

 FAMR 491 Topics in Family Resources (V) Study and discussion of significant topics, problems.
 Offered by visiting faculty and/or for extension programs.
 Repeatable.